Harry was doing a favour for a co-worker when the alarms started going off.

 If Harry had known anything about engines, he probably would have been a bit more relaxed, however he had never studied engineering; therefore, he was worried that if he touched anything, it might blow up the entire generator.
 And he didn't need that.

 "Here, kitty, kitty, kitty..."
-He muttered, laying flat on his stomach on the cement, eyeing off the cat, which was crouched between a thick pipe an air vent of some kind.
+He muttered, laying flat on his stomach on the cement, eyeing off the cat, which was crouched between a thick pipe (an air vent of some kind, he figured).
 It pinned its ears back and glared at him.

 This had been going on for half an hour.
-Of course, it was not his job, but he owed a co-worker a favour, after said co-worker managed to persuade Fury out of sacking him.
-So here he was, trying to remove a cat from a generator, in the basement of the FBI's secret base, where the Tesseract was hidden.
+Of course, it was not his job, but he owed a co-worker a favour for doing some paperwork.
+So here he was, trying to remove a cat from a generator, in the basement of S.H.I.E.L.D.'s secret base, where the Tesseract was hidden.

 Then he felt it.
 A jolt in the air, not quite magic, not quite natural.
 The Tesseract.
 And it appeared that he was not the only one who noticed it either; the evacuation alarms started blaring.
 The Tesseract had de-stabilised.